EMSwank/checks-for-understanding/module-2/backend/week_two.md

 ```

 Now how would you find the owner of the team with an id of 4?
+team = Team.find(4)
+team.owner

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
+teacher has_many students
+students belong_to teacher

 6. Define foreign key, primary key, and schema.
+foreign key = the column in a table that represents the primary key to another table in the database.
+primary key = usually the incremented id of a row in a table that represents the unique id of information in a row.
+schema = the layout/design of a table

 7. Describe the relationship between a foreign key on one table and a primary key on another table.
+the foreign key on one table is the reference/primary key for another table.

 8. What are the parts of an HTTP response?
+status code, headers, body

 ### Optional Questions